-- A pop-up should appear in a new window.
-From here, plug in your U2F Token into an available USB port on your computer.
+- A new window will prompt you to plug your U2F Token into an available USB port on your computer.

 - Upon plugging in your U2F Token, there should be a light that flashes on it.
 Tap where the light flashed.

 - You should then see a window confirming that your U2F Token has been added.

 - Your U2F Token should flash again.
 Tap it once more to log in.